 - Maltesers – Maltesers are the star ingredient of this recipe.
 They go into the main mixture and are scattered on top too.
 Maltesers have a wonderful light and crunchy texture, but you could actually use any chocolate biscuit that you have in the cupboard.
 Mini eggs or Crunchy bars would also work really well in this.

 - Good quality chocolate – Use a good quality chocolate because there is a lot of chocolate in this recipe!
 It holds everything together and the taste of the chocolate really comes through.
 I usually use cooking chocolate for the mixture, because I find that it melts very well, and a layer Lindt milk chocolate on the top because the taste is lovely and rich

 - Unsalted butter – I always use unsalted butter in baking so that there is no salt overpowering the taste

 - Golden syrup – Golden syrup is a British classic, and it helps to make the mixture sticky and bind together the biscuits and Maltesers.
 If you are in the US, you can use a combination of light corn syrup and molasses to get a similar taste and texture.

 I like to sprinkle a little sea salt over the top too, but this is optional.

 These ingredients melt together to create a deliciously chocolatey traybake with a range of textures, from crunchy maltesers to soft chocolate covered digestive pieces.

-Melt the chocolate very slowly in a large bowl, over a pan of gently simmering water, ensuring the bowl does not touch the water.
+Use cooking chocolate for the mixture, and melt it very slowly in a large bowl, over a pan of gently simmering water, ensuring the bowl does not touch the water.
 Stir constantly, and remove the bowl once the chocolate is glossy and smooth.
 This will ensure the chocolate doesn’t overheat and become lumpy and unusable.